GOLD MYSTIC

 SUMMARY

-CTU researchers have observed a variety of tactics, techniques and procedures (TTP) used to facilitate the deployment of LockBit ransomware variants, reflecting the multiple affiliate groups that make use of LockBit in their ransomware attacks.
-These TTPs include exploiting vulnerabilities in Fortigate firewalls to gain entry to a network, using Mimikatz to harvest credentials and Netscan for reconnaissance, Cobalt Strike for post-exploitation activity, and RDP to move between hosts.
+CTU researchers have observed a variety of tactics, techniques and procedures (TTP) used to facilitate the deployment of LockBit ransomware variants, reflecting the different affiliate groups that make use of LockBit in their ransomware attacks.
+These TTPs include exploiting the Citrix Bleed vulnerability or vulnerabilities in Fortigate firewalls to gain entry to a network, using Mimikatz and LaZagne to harvest credentials, and a variety of off-the-shelf tools for reconnaissance, including the SoftPerfect Network Scanner, Advanced Port Scanner and AFind.
+Affiliates have used Cobalt Strike for post-exploitation activity, RDP to move between hosts and PsExec for remote execution.

 Contact Us